 Configure and display pop-ups

-Pop-ups contain descriptive information about the features in each layer in the map.
+Pop-ups contain descriptive information about the features in each layer on the map.
 A pop-up displays a header (title) and attribute information based on the columns and rows in your data.
-Pop-ups display when you choose a feature on the map.
+Pop-ups display when you click a feature on the map.
 You can change the way information is presented in the pop-up by changing the header and specifying the fields to display.

 Some layers from ArcGIS do not support configuring pop-ups.
 In these instances, the pop-up option will not be available on the layer's context menu.

-- On the Contents pane, press the arrow to the right of the layer for which you want to configure pop-ups.
+- In the Contents pane, click the Configure layer button beside the layer for which you want to configure pop-ups.

-- Press the On/Off selector beside Pop-ups to turn on pop-up display.
+- Click the On/Off selector beside Pop-ups to turn on pop-up display.

-The Configure pop-ups button appears beside the On/Off selector.
+- Click the Configure pop-ups button beside the On/Off selector.